Ingrid Haringa

-Ingrid Roelinda Haringa (born 11 July 1964) is a police officer and a former Dutch speed skater and racing cyclist.
+Ingrid Roelinda Haringa (born 11 July 1964) is a police officer and a former Dutch speed skater and track cyclist.

 Biography

 Skating

 Ingrid Haringa began her career as a speed skater.
 During the late eighties she was considered one of the best sprinters in the Netherlands.
 At the Dutch Championships, she won four gold medals: in the 500 meters in 1987 and 1988 and in the 1000 meters in 1988 and 1989.
 She participated as part of the Dutch team at the 1988 Olympic Winter Games in Calgary.
 She finished 15th in the 500 meters and 21st in the 1000 meters.
 At the World Sprint Championships in 1989 she finished fourth.
 She subsequently shifted her focus to cycling.